Lorentz-violating modifications to particle dynamics, thermodynamics and vacuum energy in bumblebee gravity: The vacuum state and the Casimir energy in curved spacetime

 To determine the global Casimir energy, one must first obtain the discrete energy spectrum corresponding to the stationary configurations of the massive scalar field in the black hole background.
 This requires enforcing appropriate boundary conditions on the field at spatial infinity.
-Since the confluent Heun functions exhibit irregular singularities in that region, a polynomial form for $U(x)$ must be ensured.
-Following the procedure outlined in Ref.~\cite{fiziev2009novel}, this constraint is implemented through the $\delta_N$ and $\Delta_{N+1}$ conditions
+Since the confluent Heun functions exhibit irregular behavior in that region, a polynomial form for $U(x)$ must be imposed.
+Following the procedure outlined in Ref.~\cite{fiziev2009novel}, this truncation is implemented through the $\delta_N$ condition and the determinant condition

 where $n$ denotes a positive integer.
-Once the two $\delta$--type constraints are satisfied, the confluent Heun function simplifies to a polynomial of degree $N$, as detailed in Ref.~\cite{fiziev2009novel}.
-It is worth noting that Eq.~(\ref{condddi}) can be separated into two distinct components: \ie
+The $\delta_N$ condition fixes the leading spectral relation, while $\Delta_{N+1}=0$ selects the allowed polynomial sector.
+In the weak--binding approximation used below, the former condition already gives the gravitational Bohr--type spectrum.
+From Eq.~\eqref{condddi}, we have \ie

 \fe